HbarStudio/hedera-cli-py/README.md

-    topic create [memo]  (create a topic with an optional memo) topic info topic_id  (get info about a topic) topic send topic_id message [[message]]  (send message to topic_id)
+    topic create [memo]  (create a topic with an optional memo) topic info topic_id  (get info about a topic) topic send topic_id message [[message]]  (send message to topic_id) topic get topic_id [sequence_number]  (get topic message(s).
+If you specify a sequence_number, you get one message, otherwise, you get all the messages on the topic)

 ### keygen